SenseNet/sn-workflow/docs/workflow.md

 <a name="workflowandui"></a>
 ## Workflows and UI
-Yes, it is possible to have workflows even if you installed only the **Services** core layer of sensenet ECM and there are no pages and views in your repository.
+Yes, it is possible to have workflows even if you installed only the **Services** core layer of sensenet and there are no pages and views in your repository.
 There is a **server-side API for starting and aborting workflows**, and you can also build custom UI for certain phases of the workflow (e.g. for collecting data from users).

-The workflow integration in sensenet ECM is built around **content state and metadata**.
-Workflow activities usually create *tasks* and *wait for those content items to change* (e.g. an administrator presses a button to approve a document) - these steps can be easily performed even if you have only Services (either on the server side or through the REST API), so installing the built-in **WebPages** UI layer of sensenet ECM is not mandatory.
+The workflow integration in sensenet is built around **content state and metadata**.
+Workflow activities usually create *tasks* and *wait for those content items to change* (e.g. an administrator presses a button to approve a document) - these steps can be easily performed even if you have only Services (either on the server side or through the REST API), so installing the built-in **WebPages** UI layer of sensenet is not mandatory.

 <a name="workflowviews"></a>
 ## Content views
 If you did install **WebPages**, you will have built-in views for our workflows and of course you may create ones for your custom workflows.

-The workflow framework uses the content view architecture of sensenet ECM to define the *input that workflows need before or during start up*.
+The workflow framework uses the content view architecture of sensenet to define the *input that workflows need before or during start up*.
 Depending on your workflow type you will need to create one or more content views to let users initialize or start workflows.

 ### Initial view
 Initial view is needed only for workflows that are assignable for content lists.
 This view contains the fields that the administrator will see **when she assigns the workflow to a Content List**.